input-output-hk/marlowe-doc/docs/tutorials/using-marlowe.md

 # Using Marlowe from the ghci command line

-This tutorial shows you how to use Marlowe from within Haskell, and in particular shows how to exercise a contract using the semantics given earlier.
+This tutorial shows you how to use Marlowe from within Haskell, and in particular shows you how to exercise a contract using the semantics given earlier.

 ## Marlowe in Haskell